edgio-docs/edgio-docs/guides/core_web_vitals.md

 Unlike Lighthouse performance scores which are based on synthetic tests, Core Web Vitals scores are based on measurements from real users of Chrome as reported in the [Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report).
 Core Web Vitals can be tracked via [Google Search Console](https://search.google.com/search-console/welcome) and [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/).
 Optimizing Core Web Vitals using the official tools presents a number of challenges:

-- It can take days to weeks to see the affect that changes to your site have on Core Web Vitals.
+- It can take days to weeks to see the effect of changes to your site on Core Web Vitals.
 - It's hard to diagnose Core Web Vitals by page type or URL.
 - It's impossible to A/B test the impact of site optimizations on Core Web Vitals.
 Note that to effectively A/B test performance optimizations you need both a RUM measurement tool and split testing at the edge, both of which {{ PRODUCT_NAME }} provides.